The Most Addictive Drug in the World

 Usually, dopamine returns to the cell that produced it, recycling it when the signal between the nerve cells ends.
 However, cocaine prevents this return and allows the chemical to build up and disrupt communication.
 As a result, the interaction reinforces drug-taking behaviors.

 Like other drugs, cocaine rewires the brain’s reward circuit over time, which can lead to addiction.
 Eventually, the circuit adjusts to the new normal, becoming less sensitive to it and requiring larger doses to achieve the same feeling and relief from withdrawal.

 - Slowed thinking

 - Insomnia and unpleasant dreams

-Alcohol is a commonly-used drug, playing a significant role in cultures and societies worldwide.
+Alcohol is a commonly-used drug, yes alcohol is classified as a drug that’s classified as Psychotropic Central Nervous System (CNS) Depressant.
+Alcohol plays a significant role in cultures and societies worldwide.
 More Americans over the age of 12 have used alcohol in the last year than any other tobacco or drug product.

 Moderate alcohol use is rarely harmful to most adults, but millions of Americans struggle with alcohol use disorder.
 In other words, their drinking results in harm and distress.
 This condition, also known as alcohol dependence, can range from mild to severe, depending on the symptoms.